aewshopping/ssg-deploy-test/src/posts/reviews/2023-10-13-review-age-of-atlantic-revolutions.md

 Because this period is so fundamental to Europe, America and Africa we should all know more about it than most of us do.

-Not just the “national stories” of Bunker Hill or the Storming of the Bastille, but instead understanding how those national stories are often just exercises in self-congratulatory navel-gazing.
+Not just the national stories of Bunker Hill or the Storming of the Bastille, but instead understanding how these “foundational myths” are often just exercises in self-congratulatory navel-gazing.
 By lifting our gazes and looking over the horizon we can understand our own modern world so much better.

-Unfortunately, The Age of Atlantic Revolution is not the book to do this despite all its empathy and perceptiveness.
+Unfortunately, The Age of Atlantic Revolution is not the book to do this despite all its learning, empathy and perceptiveness.
 It is just too boring.
 But perhaps it can show us the way.

-[^1]: A mí deme un aguardiente, un aguardiente de caña,
+[^1]: _A mí deme un aguardiente, un aguardiente de caña,
 de las cañas de mis valles y el anís de mis montañas.
 No me dé trago extranjero que es caro y no sabe a bueno,
 porque yo quiero siempre lo de mi tierra primero.
-Ay! qué orgulloso me siento de haber nacido en mi pueblo.
+Ay! qué orgulloso me siento de haber nacido en mi pueblo._
+If you want to know how it sounds you can of course listen to some recordings on YouTube, including this one by the [celebrated Garzón Y Collazos](https://www.youtube.com/watch?v=wAxe3Uj_Gk8)

 [^2]: You can watch [a nice video of the changing political map of South America](https://www.youtube.com/watch?v=UULp33MNNNE) on YouTube

 [^3]: Recognition in this context means a loose promise not to launch unprovoked attacks.
-The $21 billion figure comes from an excellent article in the New York Times from 20 May 2022 called “[The Ransom: The Roots of Haiti’s Misery: Reparations to Enslavers](https://www.nytimes.com/2022/05/20/world/americas/haiti-history-colonized-france.html)”.
-This appears to be not behind a paywall and is well worth reading.
+The $21 billion figure comes from the Haitian president Jean-Betrand Aristide who made this restitution demand of the French state in 2003.
+It has recently been the subject of an article in the New York Times called “[The Ransom: The Roots of Haiti’s Misery: Reparations to Enslavers](https://www.nytimes.com/2022/05/20/world/americas/haiti-history-colonized-france.html)” (May 2022).
+The article works very well as a brief history of Haiti as well a discussion of the $21 amount.
 The original figure was 150 million francs according to Wikipedia, 10x Haiti’s annual budget.
-This get’s translated to $560 million in today’s terms and the $21 billion includes the opportunity cost of forgoing the opportunity to invest this amount in Haiti itself.
+This get’s translated to $560 million in today’s terms and $21 billion including the opportunity cost of not being able to invest this amount in Haiti itself.

+[^4]: Described thusly by the New York Times article referenced above: “It [Haiti] became the world’s first and only country where the descendants of enslaved people paid reparations to the descendants of their masters — for generations.
+It is often called the 'independence debt.'
+But that is a misnomer.
+It was a ransom.”